janosgyerik/hiring-tools/README.md

 2. Select good programmers

-    - Ask to code a homework assignment
+    - Ask to implement a program as a homework assignment
-    - Interview over the phone/skype
+    - Ask to solve a programming question over the phone/skype
-    - Interview in person
+    - Ask to solve a programming question at the in-person interview

 3. The final evaluation